Lower bounds on the chromatic number of random graphs: Outline

 At `time' $t=1$ \eqref{eqPoissons} ensures that $\vm_t=\vm_t''=0$.
 Thus, the only constraints present are the $a_i$.
 Each of them is connected to the variable node $s$ and to one other variable node.
 Hence, the factor graph is star-shaped with constraint node $s$ at the centre.
 In effect, the variable nodes $v_1,\ldots,v_n$ are dependent only through $s$.

 By contrast, at $t=0$ \eqref{eqPoissons} yields $\vm_t'=0$.
 Thus, the factor graph contains only constraints of type $e_i$ and of type $b_i$.
 In effect, $\G_0$ decomposes into two parts.
 The connected component of $s$ contains all the constraint nodes $b_i$, none of which is connected with $v_1,\ldots,v_n$.
 Thus, once more there is a star structure with $s$ at the centre, and it is not too difficult to write out the partition function of this component.
-Furthermore, the factor graph induced on $v_1,\ldots,v_n$ and $e_1,\ldots,e_{\vm_1}$ is essentially identical to the original graph $\G$.
-More specifically, the Boltzmann distribution $\mu_{\G_1}$ induces precisely the same distribution on $[q]^{V_n}$ as the Potts antiferromagnet $\mu_{\G,\beta}$ from~\eqref{eqPotts1}.
-Thus, we can hope to relate the partition functions $Z_\beta(\G)$ and $Z(\G_0)$; see Figure~\ref{Fig_01} for an illustration.
+Furthermore, the factor graph induced on $v_1,\ldots,v_n$ and $e_1,\ldots,e_{\vm_1}$ is essentially identical to the original graph $\G$. \aco{More specifically, the Boltzmann distribution \aco{$\mu_{\G_0}$} mimics that of the Potts antiferromagnet $\mu_{\G,\beta}$ from~\eqref{eqPotts1}.
+The only, for our purposes negligible, difference is that $\G_0$ typically has slightly fewer than $dn/2$ constraint nodes of the type $e_i$.} Thus, \csg{we can relate} the partition functions $Z_\beta(\G)$ and $Z(\G_0)$; see Figure~\ref{Fig_01} for an illustration.

-We observe that the distribution of the degrees of $v_1,\ldots,v_n$ remains (essentially) the same for $0\leq t\leq1$.
+We observe that the distribution of the degrees of $v_1,\ldots,v_n$ remains essentially the same for $0\leq t\leq1$.
 Specifically, in the regular case most variables have degree exactly $d$ throughout the interpolation, and in the binomial case the degrees are approximately $\Po((1-\eps)d)$ distributed.
 Additionally, the total number of constraints remains (essentially) constant throughout the interpolation as well.
 Indeed, at $t=0$ there are about $(1-\eps)dn/2$ constraints of type $e_i$ and about the same number of constraints $b_i$, while at $t=1$ we have about $(1-\eps)dn$ constraints of type $a_i$.

 As mentioned above, the idea behind the construction is to compare $\Erw[\log Z_\beta(\GG)]$ with the partition function of a simpler model where correlations amongst $v_1,\ldots,v_n$ are amenable to a precise analysis.
 The following two propositions spell out this relationship precisely.